Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-In the previous section, we showed how the linearity of quantum theory and the fact that the notion of position is a relative one (only relative distances between systems are physically meaningful) leads to the relativity of spacetime superpositions, and we demonstrated that this has significant implications for the interpretation of scenarios that appear to give rise to quantum superpositions of geometries.
 In this section, we apply our approach to scenarios exploring the phenomenon of decoherence.
 We show how following a common approach may lead to different conclusions about the decoherence of a mass configuration, depending on how one defines the coordinate system to describe the configuration.

-Let us consider for example, the case of a black hole at some position and its Hawking radiation, described by the state $|\chi_i\rangle \equiv | \chi_i(x_i)\rangle$ with $x_i$ being the position of the black hole.
-A black hole in superposition of different positions $x_1$ and $x_2$ would evolve into an entangled state
+Let us consider for example, the case of a black hole at some position and its Hawking radiation, described by the state $| \chi_{\mrm{R}} \rangle \equiv | \chi_{\mrm{R}}(\mathbf{x})\rangle$ with $\MB{x}$ being the spatial 3-vector of the black hole \cite{arrasmith2019}.
+In this picture, a black hole in a superposition of different positions $\MB{x}, \MB{y}$ i.e.\ sourcing the metrics $g(\MB{x}), g(\MB{y})$, becomes entangled with its own radiation